How to Backdoor Consistency Models?: Experiments

 \subsection{Evaluation Metrics}

 We use Fréchet Inception Distance (FID) \cite{FID} to measure the utility of the generated clean images.
-We calculate the FID between 50,000 generated clean images and all available training images, which also totals 50,000 for the CIFAR10 dataset.
-A lower FID indicates better quality of the generated images. we employ Mean Square Error (MSE) to assess the specificity of the generated backdoor images, calculating the mean pixel value difference between 64 generated backdoor images and the ground truth target.
+The FID is calculated between 50,000 generated clean images and all available training images, which also totals 50,000 for the CIFAR-10 dataset.
+A lower FID indicates better quality of the generated images.

+To assess the specificity of the generated backdoor images, we use Mean Square Error (MSE).
+MSE is computed as the mean pixel value difference between 64 generated backdoor images and the ground truth targets.
 A lower MSE indicates better backdoor image generation.